 The accidents that happen when someone drives while under the influence are devastating.
 Not only will you be found financially liable, but you could also lose your license or go to prison.
 Plus you have to live with what you’ve done.

 The holidays are for spending time with family and enjoying the season, not dealing with an auto accident.
 Unfortunately, even when you do your best, auto accidents still happen.
 If you’re the victim of an accident this holiday season, you may need a personal injury attorney to get you the compensation you’re owed.
-After an auto accident and injury, contact Ed Bernstein and Associates.
+After an auto accident and injury, call us or contact Ed Bernstein and Associates today.
 We’ll fight for you!